IBM/node-red-tensorflowjs/README.md

     a.
 Click the `file inject` node and browse to an image.
     b.
 Click the `camera` node and allow the browser to access the webcam.

 The image will be processed by the `tfjs object detection` node and the output will be displayed in the **Debug** panel.
-If the browser supports the Web Audio API the objects detected will be spoken.
+If the browser supports the Web Audio API, the objects detected will be spoken.

 ## Output